After failed coup attempt, many Bolivians rally behind president, though some are wary

 “The president told me: ‘The situation is very screwed up, very critical.
 It is necessary to prepare something to raise my popularity,'” Zúñiga alleged the Bolivian leader told him.

-Bolivian officials have denied Zúñiga’s claims, insisting the general was lying to justify his actions.
+Bolivian officials have insisted the general was lying to justify his actions.
 Prosecutors said they'd seek the maximum sentence of 15 to 20 years in prison for Zúñiga on charges of “attacking the constitution.”

 “This is the weirdest coup attempt I have ever seen,” said Kathryn Ledebur, director of the Andean Information Network, a Bolivia-based research group.
 “Bolivia’s democracy remains very fragile, and definitely a great deal more fragile today than it was yesterday.”